Armed Forces Deployment (Royal Prerogative) Bill [HL]

 Groups Affected

-- The Public: The bill aims to increase transparency and accountability in decisions relating to military deployments.
+- The Public: Potentially greater transparency in decision-making around military deployments.

 Powered by nyModel